Want to encourage a love of reading in your child? Discover the 9 strategies that will help beginner readers build good reading habits.

 7. Look up a new word

 Once in a while, make it a game or assignment to look up a new word.
 As you read a story, find words you think your child might not know.
-Write it down and, after you read the book, have him:
+Write it down in a notebook and, after you read the book, have her:

 - Write the definition (with your help).